 Meet Our Governors

 In accordance with the Kite Academy Trust's governance structure as defined in its Articles of Association, Hale Nursery & Primary Academy has a local advisory body, known as an Academy Council.
-The Academy Council is formed of Governors who volunteer their time to ensure the very best outcomes for all children at the academy and bring a breadth of experience and skills.
+The Academy Council is formed of Governors with a breadth of experience and skills who volunteer their time to ensure the very best outcomes for all children at the academy.

 An Academy Council is constituted as follows:

 1 Staff Governor

 2 Local Community Governors (minimum)